 If a nursing home has a high rate of antipsychotic drug use, the government may give the facility a lower “quality of resident care” rating, which in turn would have negative financial consequences for the nursing home.
 The rating system was designed by Medicare to help patients and families evaluate various facilities.
 Because antipsychotics have been approved for treating patients with schizophrenia, Tourette’s syndrome, or Huntington’s disease, antipsychotic prescriptions in these instances are not included in a facility’s public tracking.
 As a result, some nursing home facilities have used this as a loophole to hide the true number of residents who are on antipsychotic medications.
 According to Medicare data, since 2012 the number of residents diagnosed with schizophrenia has increased 70 percent.

 Medicare’s website reports that less than 15 percent of nursing home residents are on antipsychotics, but because of the loophole, this number does not accurately include patients who have been diagnosed with schizophrenia.
 It is suspected that some understaffed nursing homes are using antipsychotic drugs to more easily subdue patients so that these facilities do not have to hire additional staff.
+This is considered nursing home abuse.

 In a similar fashion, Depakote is a medication used to treat epilepsy and bipolar disorder and is known for making individuals drowsy.
 Although some studies have shown that it does not help with dementia and it has not been approved by the government, the rate of prescription of Depakote has risen.
 Although nursing homes are required to federally report the number of patients they have that take a variety of psychotropic drugs, nursing homes do not have to report the use of Depakote.